tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

   :width: 800
   :alt: An image of the build settings window with the Android platform selected.

-7. In the same window, in the bottom right corner, there will be a button the says *Switch Platform*.
+7. In the same window, in the bottom right corner, there will be a button that says *Switch Platform*.
 Click this button.
 This will change your platform to Android and cause the editor to rebuild the domain for this new platform.
 This could take a little bit to do.

 .. note::
     If you ever need to change the build platform for your project, it is a good idea to do this when you first create the project or early on in its development.
 This is because changing platforms can take a very long time for large projects and increases the likelihood of bugs appearing when the domain is rebuilt.
 If you do have to change your build late into development of your application, be ready to wait a while for the conversion and to sift through small bugs that appear when the platform change occurs.